varjakm/ohk/readme.md

+ESTONIAN WEATHER

 [Eesti ilm] (https://airviro.klab.ee/)

+The following attributes would be fetched, the values are given hourly

 | Attr  | example value | unit    | Description                 |
 | ----- | ------------- | ------- | --------------------------- |